ulyssesdouglass/wonder-project/_posts/2020-10-7-christian-thought-doubt-and-faith.markdown

 To be frank, I became Christian freshman year, doubted like crazy, by faith wrestled with God in my brain and in my heart, and now leave college convicted of an invisible hope.
 I hope you respond to my story by thinking _SOOOO_ hard about what the entire Bible says and respond in complete surrender.

-For me, all the way til high school, I enjoyed a sort of care-free bliss that was rooted in negligence.
+For me, all the way till high school, I enjoyed a sort of care-free bliss that was rooted in negligence.
 By this, I mean I never pondered the serious implications of things like death, a Creator God, or those topics we typically call “religion.”
 It was kind of a simple time.

 By the grace of God, end of high school, I realized that I didn't have a clue of what I was doing and that I was really horribly messed up.
 Desperate, I opened the box I put God in all my life, I began asking questions, reading the bible with others in my community group, and God showed me that he was a glorious lover waiting with arms wide open.
 Cornell Freshmen year, I fell in love with Jesus, and oh, how glorious he is.
-But when the infatuation phase fades, and it does for any person or passion, we must ask if that thing, that person worth it.
+But when the infatuation phase fades, and it does for any person or passion, we must ask if that thing, that person, is worth it.
 For me, sophomore year the doubts came rushing in.

 If anyone has read any of the works of Freud, Marx, and Nietzsche, you'll perhaps recognize some of their sentiments in my doubts.

-There i was walking around west campus in the rain talking to myself: Am I a Christian to ease the guilt in my conscience of my presumptuous, perverted, perfectionist past?
+There I was walking around west campus in the rain talking to myself: Am I a Christian to ease the guilt in my conscience of my presumptuous, perverted, perfectionist past?
 Is praying just merely focused meditation - talking to myself a nice fluffy fairy tale?
-Singing songs at worship - am I getting closer to God or closer to my emotions? boy, being a Christian got me an awesome girlfriend and faithful friends.
+Singing songs at worship - am I getting closer to God or closer to my emotions?
+Boy, being a Christian got me an awesome girlfriend and faithful friends.

 Who are you God?
 Are you even there?